 Peter Comeau gave a presentation on the history and realities of age estimation of marine organisms.

-Julie Davies gave an overview of the age estimation activities that she is involved in, in her role as lab manager for DTU Aqua and also through her chairing WKSMART and WKBIOP.
+Julie Coad Davies gave an overview of the age estimation activities that she is involved in, in her role as lab manager for DTU Aqua and also through her chairing the ICES Working Group on SmartDots Governance (WGSMART) and the ICES Working Group on Biological Parameters (WGBIOP).

 Stephen Wischniowski shared his experience of running an age estimation laboratory at the Pacific Biological Station and being involved in the COmmunity of Age Reading Experts (CARE) .